autocrypt/autocrypt/doc/level1.rst

 similar.
 Please see :ref:`preference-ui` for a specific example of how this might look.

-How this information is managed is covered in :ref:`own-state-management`.
+How this information is managed and used is covered in :ref:`own-state-management`.

 .. _peer-state-management: